deepdev79/spotify79/README.md

 2. You should arrive at link like this "https://www.spotify.com/us/account/privacy/".

-3. Scroll down and check "Select Extended streaming history" box and click on request data.(If you don't select you'll recieve history of past year and those files won't work here)
+3. Scroll down and you'll have option to request:

+   - Account Data

+   - Extended streaming history

+   - Technical log information

+4. If you want your lifetime streaming history then select "Extended streaming history" box and click on request data.

+5. If you just want streaming history from last year then select "Account" box and click on request data.
+Only track and artist information is available for last year so album tab will remain empty

+6. You can also request both at same time too.

+7. After you recieve file(s) upload all at once on "https://deepdev79.github.io/spotify/"

-4. The files you need to upload should be formated as :
+8. If you want to see extended history then the files you need to upload should be formated as :

    "Streaming*History_Audio*[time period]\_[file number]"

-5. After you recieve file(s) upload all at once on "https://deepdev79.github.io/spotify/"
+9. If you only want to see last year streaming history then the files you need to upload should be formated as:

+   "StreamingHistory[file number]"